-Times like the ones we live in take a toll, psychologically, emotionally and financially.
-All that can affect us spiritually if the tough times drag on for too long (like say ten solid months).
-It’s not always easy to know when stress has become too much for us and we have stepped over the line into a place of spiritual unhealth.
+Tough times take a toll, psychologically, emotionally and financially.
+The tough times will begin to affect us spiritually if they go on for too long and it’s not always easy to know when stress has become too much for us and we have stepped over the line into a place of spiritual unhealth.
 In 2nd Corinthians 13:5 the Apostle Paul encourages Christians to “examine themselves” frequently.
 Times like ours demand frequent self-checks.
 Following are five indicators all is not well on a spiritual level.

 Prayer is a struggle or worse yet you gave up long ago-

-Christians are commanded to pray continually about every issue under the sun (Romans 12:12, 1st Thessalonians 5:17, 1st Timothy 2:1-3).
-This is not because God needs our prayers.
+Christians are commanded to pray about everything all the time (Romans 12:12, 1st Thessalonians 5:17, 1st Timothy 2:1-3).
+God does not need our prayers.
 God has no needs (Acts 17:24-25).
-Christians do need to pray because prayer builds connection with God.
+We need to pray because prayer builds connection with God.
 Ongoing connection with God transforms how we think, feel and behave over time.
-Prayer also empowers fallible human beings to see people and events the way God sees those things.
+Prayer also empowers fallible human beings to see people and events the way God sees people and events.
 Without a regular prayer life spiritual health becomes nothing more than a pipedream.
 A weak or non-existent prayer life is proof positive a spiritual realignment is needed.

 You have morphed into worst version of yourself-

 Everyone has a unique worst version of themselves.
 Mine is introverted, distrustful, and weirdly obsessed with minor details.
 Yours might be dramatic, braggy and fixated on personal pleasure.
-Another person might be critical, unforgiving, and intolerant of differences of opinion when they are at their worst.
-Someone else might be fearful and closed off to new experiences.
+Another person might be critical, unforgiving, and intolerant of differences of opinion at their worst.
 It’s vital we know who we are, and have a firm grasp on what our “normal” looks like.
 When our normal morphs into something different and less than healthy than our best selves it’s a sure sign we need a spiritual readjustment.
 Pronto.